Broccoli pasta is a creamy recipe with tender broccoli florets mashed into a delicious sauce with olive oil, garlic, chili, parmesan, and basil.

 Parmesan cheese

-Grated parmesan cheese is a match made in heaven with the broccoli sauce.
+Parmesan cheese is a match made in heaven with broccoli sauce.

 If you are vegan, you can make pasta with broccoli without cheese or use a non-dairy cheese alternative.